 2007 was an unhappy and lonely year, my last year of college.
 I spent the first half of the year struggling with Christianity, trying to understand it, deciding if I wanted to hold onto it.
 I became an atheist that summer and spent the second half of the year trying to find the freedom to figure out who I was without God.

 2008 was a restorative year of getting acquainted with nature and becoming myself.
 I spent half the year living in Oregon, working outside all day and spending all of my free time hiking.
 Then I went to Alaska, where three months of living in the wilderness taught me how to live.
-I got a job and became a resident of a small coastal Alaska town.
+I found a job and moved to a small coastal Alaska town.

 2009 was a peaceful year.
 It was my first year living alone and holding a grown-up job.
 I became acquainted with small-town life and grew to love it.
 I tried hard to root myself in my community.
 I loved my job and focused all my energy on it.
 The glaciers, forests, and rivers of Alaska became my home.
 I developed a comfortable routine.

-2011 was the year of falling deeper in love, merging our lives together and planning our future.
+2011 was the year of merging our lives together and planning our future.
 We spent the first half of the year keeping Alaska Airlines in business with our long-distance relationship, until I moved and we made a home together.
 I started grad school.
 At the end of the year we got engaged, and–